Road signs in the United Kingdom: Guernsey

 Weight restriction signs in Guernsey use hundredweight ("cwt") as a unit rather than the tonne, although one cwt was redefined as exactly 50.8023 kg in 1991.

+Roads are generally narrow, with an all-island speed limit of 35 miles per hour (56 km/h); however, lower speed limits apply on certain roads.
+There are seasonal speed limit changes that see the speed limit of 35 miles per hour reduced to 25 miles per hour (40 km/h) on some coast roads during the summer months.

+Most road markings are the same as those in the UK, with the exception of:

+A yellow line across the exit of a minor road means stop and give way to traffic on the major road.
+A yellow arrow painted on the road warns of a yellow stop line ahead.

+Junctions marked filter-in-turn.
+At these junctions, all directions have equal priority.

+Yellow kerb-side no-stopping lines are single lines and mean you must not stop for any reason other than to avoid an accident.

 Guernsey devolves road markings and signs to Alderney and Sark.
 Sark does not permit road transport, aside from cycles and farm vehicles.
 Alderney has some different road markings, but the signs are broadly the same as Guernsey.